-- The first 'state of the Energy Union' report from November 2015 showed that much progress has been made since the adoption of Energy Union in February 2015, and 2016 will be a key year of delivery
+- 'State of the Energy Union' reports published in November 2015 and February 2017 show the progress that has been made since the adoption of the Energy Union strategy in February 2015

-- The latest renewable energy progress report from 2015 states than 25 EU countries are expected to meet their 2013/2014 interim renewable energy targets
+- The latest renewable energy progress report from 2017 states that 25 EU countries are expected to meet their 2015/2016 interim renewable energy targets